 What do you do with the findings?

 The survey provides an important source of evidence for our annual submission to the Police Remuneration Review Body (PRRB), which advises the government on police pay.
-The PRRB take the views of officers very seriously, and last year - persuaded by data showing how the demands on officers have increased while pay has been suppressed - they broke with government policy in recommending a 2% uplift for all officers.
+The PRRB take the views of officers very seriously, and this year - persuaded by data showing how officers had been negatively impacted by the rising cost of living - they agreed to 2.5% uplift for all officers despite the economic downturn caused by Covid-19.

 We also use the survey data to influence other policing stakeholders - for example, the College of Policing on initiatives such as competency-based pay.
 Also, HMICFRS have welcomed the robust and meaningful data, and now make use of the pay and morale survey findings in their national Police Effectiveness Efficiency and Legitimacy (PEEL) assessment reports.
 This ultimately benefits federated ranks by ensuring improved management and support systems.